 There will be jump routes that larger ships will not be able to pass through which they think will “make it interesting”.
 How this is going to work is still not decided but it’s being looked at.

-Another week and another round of questions has been answered and there’s been some decent answers from Chris.
+Another wave of questions has been answered and there’s been some decent answers from Chris.
 The more that gets discussed about Star Citizen the more you realise the huge scale of this project.
 With the Dogfighting Module just around the corner the backers and fans must be getting rather excited.

-You can watch Chris go through the questions below and he shows off a rather lethal looking knife that was sent to him by fans.
+You can watch Chris go through the questions below and he shows off a lethal-looking knife that was sent to him by fans.
 Not really sure what they’re trying to say with that gift.